 About Lucy Wright

-Recent activities include an event at Timespan in the North of Scotland, solo shows at Portico Library (Manchester) and Field System (Devon); group shows at Leeds Art Gallery, Kristian Day Gallery and Compton Verney, residencies at Hospitalfield and the Hugo Burge Foundation, a major national commission from Create Berwick / Arts&Heritage and features in Sunday Times Style and Weird Walk.
-In 2025, she was an invited speaker at the British Academy and a contributor to Claire Bishop’s ‘Ancestral Avant-gardes’.
+Recent activities include 'Dusking' at Yorkshire Sculpture Park and Timespan (Scotland); solo shows at Portico Library (Manchester) and Field System (Devon); group shows at Bloc Projects (Sheffield), Leeds Art Gallery and Kristian Day Gallery, residencies at Hospitalfield and the Hugo Burge Foundation and a major national commission from Create Berwick / Arts&Heritage.
+Her work has been featured in Sunday Times Style and Weird Walk and in 2025, she was an invited speaker at the British Academy and a contributor to Claire Bishop’s ‘Ancestral Avant-gardes’.

 Lucy is a ‘hedge morris dancer’, author of the ‘Folk is a Feminist Issue’ manifesta, and originator of ‘Dusking’, a 100% invented tradition and annual participatory project for anyone who has ever wanted to dance the sun down!